nemke82/magento2gitpod/README.md

 # magento2gitpod
-Magento 2 optimized setup for https://gitpod.io workspace -- Nginx, MySQL, PHP 7.4 (older and newer versions available in the menu), PHP-FPM, and a lot more...
+Magento 2 optimized setup for https://gitpod.io workspace -- Nginx, MySQL (switch to Percona MySQL 8.x available in the menu), PHP 7.4 (older and newer versions available in the menu), PHP-FPM, and a lot more...

 ![](magento2gitpod.gif)